 Today there are many cultures who have traditional wedding costumes in a variety of colours; Chinese brides often opt for the traditional red.
 Although more modern brides are still choosing white.
 Interesting for me, in the last year I have had three brides who choose not to wear a white wedding dress.

-In a complete departure from tradition, on several levels, Sue wore a stunning red dress (and no she’s not Chinese)had her son walk her down the aisle and her two daughters as bridesmaids!
+In a complete departure from tradition, on several levels, Sue wore a stunning red dress had her son walk her down the aisle and her two daughters as bridesmaids!

 Whereas Vineta who got married in April, wanted fresh spring colours.
 Like Sue she opted for a white/ivory colour for bridesmaids’ dresses as a contrast to her dress.